kanjieater/ComicEater/README.md

 1. Get a new cover image
 1. Get a new cover image based on existing dimension / reverse image lookup
 1. Default to original file name on conflict
-1. Nested image folders that are multivolume Yokoshimakensanwa
 1. Detect missing volumes/issues
 1. Interactive naming
 1. Webp